 Caitlin is also an illustration instructor.
 At CCA in San Francisco she taught illustration, drawing and watercolor for eight years.
 Currently she teaches at UCSD in the Extension Department.

 Madeline Elwell manages customer service for Dissent Pins.
 Madeline is a Philadelphia native and she wears her dissent pin with pride.
-Currently a senior at Smith College, she is majoring in Sociology and Africana Studies.
-After graduating in May 2018, she plans to go into the field of public health, focusing on minority health in urban centers.
+Madeline graduated from Smith College in 2018 with a degree in Sociology and Africana Studies.
+She now splits her time between Dissent Pins and Common Practice where she is the Customer Engagement Director,